 Read more: What Does HR Do?

 Entry-level HR jobs require different duties.
-It can help to explore some examples to find a job that fits your interests and skills.
+Explore how to get into human resources with the following examples of entry-level positions.
+Consider those that fit your interests and skills.

 Assisting with employee recruitment (posting job openings, pre-screening job applicants, and setting up interviews)